 Paul joined the firm in 1987 and became a partner in 1996.

-Takeda Pharmaceutical Company in its $5.2 billion acquisition of ARIAD Pharmaceuticals.
+Takeda Pharmaceutical Company in its up to $6 billion acquisition of NDI-034858 from Nimbus Therapeutics and its $5.2 billion acquisition of ARIAD Pharmaceuticals.

 Allergan in its announced merger with Pfizer, and Actavis in its $70.5 billion white knight acquisition of Allergan.

 Temasek Holdings in its investments in Eastdil Securities, Bridgewater Associates, Global Healthcare Exchange, Dell/EMC, ADT, Univar, Internet Brands, and ThermoFisher.